 State service definitions

-This webpage summarizes key concepts related to Washington state service for staff in non-temporary positions at UW, including:
+This webpage summarizes key concepts related to Washington state service for contract covered, classified non-union and professional staff at UW, including:

 - Definitions of Washington state service and service dates